 Sometimes staying just 30 minutes to an hour away from an attraction will get you the availability you want and a lower rate.
 If there are multiple places to see in an area or a state you can locate in a central location often away from touristy areas and get the monthly rate.
 The monthly rate can surprisingly be just a little more than the weekly rate!
 We have traveled for years doing it this way and saving money.

-For traveling between longer term destinations, we first Look for a Harvest Host (wineries, breweries, golf courses, etc. We love Harvest Hosts because they are quiet), then I’ll check other free parking options on BLM land, National Forests, and apps like Campendium, or All Stays for places like Walmart, Cracker Barrel, etc.
+For traveling between longer term destinations, we first Look for a Harvest Host (wineries, breweries, golf courses, etc. We love Harvest Hosts because they are quiet), then I’ll check other free parking options on The Dyrt, BLM land, National Forests, and apps like Campendium, or All Stays for places like Walmart, Cracker Barrel, etc.